Fingerprinting Triangular-Lattice Antiferromagnet by Excitation Gaps: Experimental details and other data

 \subsection{Electrical resistivity}

-The resistivity ($\rho$) vs. temperature ($T$) is presented in Fig. \ref{fig:Resistivity} and shows semiconducting behavior at most temperatures, although no satisfactory fit range for a single gap semiconductor ($\sim e^{-T/-T_0}$) could be found.
-Room temperature $\rho$ is approximately 6.6 $m\Omega$-cm.
-A small dip at 140 K can be observed.
+The temperature dependence of electrical resistivity $\rho(T)$ of CeCd$_{3}$As$_{3}$ is presented in Fig.~\ref{fig:Resistivity}.
+It shows a semiconducting behavior at most temperatures with room-temperature $\rho$ approximately 6.6~$m\Omega$-cm, suggesting low carrier concentration.
+Although no satisfactory fit range for a single gap semiconductor could be found, the activated Arrhenius fit $\sim e^{E_g/2T}$ of the high-temperature tail yields a gap of $E_g\approx 200$ K (20 meV).
+However, the situation seems similar to the case of CeCd$_{3}$P$_{3}$, where electrical transport suggested a similarly small activation energy $\sim 40$ meV, while the direct spectroscopic energy gap was found to be significantly larger, $\sim 750$ meV, see Ref.~\cite{Higuchi_Arxiv_2016}.
+This suggests that the entire family of these materials are indirect band-gap semiconductors and also raises an issue of impurity dopants shifting chemical potential away from the gap.
+In that context, we note that the resistivity of CeCd$_{3}$As$_{3}$ reported in Ref.~\cite{Dunsiger_PRB_2020} is significantly more metallic.

+A small dip centered at about 130~K can be observed in Fig.~\ref{fig:Resistivity}(a) in agreement with Ref.~\cite{Dunsiger_PRB_2020} and our $C(T)$ results in Fig.~\ref{fig:Debye}.
 A similar anomaly in $\rho$ is observed in CeCd$_3$P$_3$ and non-magnetic LaCd$_3$P$_3$ \cite{Lee_PRB_2019} ruling out a magnetic origin.
 It is likely related to either a subtle change in phonon modes unique to the crystal structure these compounds share or a structural transition.

-A log($\rho$) vs. $T^{-1/4}$ is shown in Fig. \ref{fig:LogResistivity} with the green dashed line indicating the location the zero field $T_N$=412 mK AF transition.
-The lack of any feature at $T_N$ suggests an extremely weak coupling between charge carries and the magnetic Ce$^{+3}$ ion.
-The residual resistivity as $T$ goes to zero is approximately 23 $m\Omega$-cm.
-The somewhat linear log($\rho$) vs. $T^{-1/4}$ behavior between 2.0 K and 0.3 K suggests that variable range hoping ($\sim e^{(T_0 /T)^{0.25}}$) may be playing a role at the lowest temperatures, but again the lack of any sizable fit range makes conclusions difficult.
+A log($\rho$) vs $T^{-1/4}$ is shown in Fig. \ref{fig:Resistivity}(b) with the dashed line indicating the location of the zero field $T_N$=412 mK PM-AF transition.
+The lack of any feature in $\rho(T)$ at $T_N$ suggests an extremely weak coupling between charge carries and the magnetic Ce$^{+3}$ ion.
+The residual resistivity at $T\rightarrow 0$ is approximately 23~$m\Omega$-cm.
+The somewhat linear log($\rho$) vs $T^{-1/4}$ behavior between 2.0 K and 0.3 K suggests that variable range hoping, $\sim e^{(T_0 /T)^{1/4}}$, may be playing a role at the lowest temperatures, but again the lack of any sizable fit range makes conclusions on the trap energy $T_0$ difficult.
 Multiple excitation currents were attempted, and no Joule heating effect could be observed.